aws/serverless-application-model/README.md

 sam deploy --guided
 ```

-At deployment, the template gets transformed into the following (prettified) CloudFormation template:
+Under the hood, the template gets transformed into the following (prettified) CloudFormation template:

 ```yaml
 Resources: